fizruk/lambdaconf-2019-workshop/README.md

 It is still possible to set up everything at the workshop, but it can steal some time and leave you with less time to play around :)

+## How to install SSL certificates

+For the last stage, when you start using client-server communication via websockets you need to install SSL certificates on the client smartphones.

+Follow instructions in [`PREPARE_SSL.md`](PREPARE_SSL.md) to create and install certificates so that a true multiplayer is possible for a local server.

 ## Exercises

 This project is designed in a way that allows you to focus